rubocop/ruby-style-guide/README.md

 * Keep existing comments up-to-date.
 An outdated is worse than no comment at all.

-> Good code is a like a good joke - it needs no explanation. <br/>
+> Good code is like a good joke - it needs no explanation. <br/>
 > -- Russ Olsen

 * Avoid writing comments to explain bad code.
 Refactor the code to make it self-explanatory.
-(Do or do not - there is no try.)
+(Do or do not - there is no try. --Yoda)

 ## Annotations